CZ 457 Rimfire Accuracy

 CZ 457 American

 I decided to go with the CZ 457 American.
 Its outstanding reputation for accuracy was one of the deciding factors for me.
 Although being a stock maker, it had to look good too.
 The CZ 457 fits that bill.
-The lines on the American model fit very well with the American Classic style of stocks that I like so much.
+The lines on the American model fit very well with the classic American style of stock that I like so much.
 I won the “CZ Lottery,” meaning I received one with an exceptionally figured Turkish Walnut stock.
 To top it all off, it came with a Fleur-de-lis style checkering pattern, a favorite of mine.

 Use coupon code KTG10 to get 10% off your order of $150 or more at Brownells.